cedrickcantero/elastik-app/README.md

 npm install

 4. **ENV Variables**
-   for the env variables ask from the author
+   for the env variables ask the author, once you have it, create a .env file in /backend and paste the contents from the file